 Remove the Drawer Shipping Brackets

-Once the library is in position, use a Phillips screwdriver to remove the six drawer shipping brackets located inside the doors on the side trim pieces (Figure 2-8).
+Once the library is in position, use a Phillips screwdriver to remove the six drawer shipping brackets located inside the side trim pieces.
 Replace the screws back into the trim pieces and retain the brackets with the shipping carton.